silphid/jen/README.md

 - When scaffolding a project, Jen prompts user for which template to use and all values required by template and associated shell scripts
-- All that information gets stored in a `jen.yaml` file in the project's root dir and remains available everytime you run a `jen ...` command within your project's directory structure.
+- All that information gets stored in a `jen.yaml` file in the project's root dir and remains available everytime you run a `jen ...` command anywhere within your project's directory structure.
-- Use jen throughout your project's life to run companion shell scripts using same variables.
+- Use jen throughout your project's life-time to run companion shell scripts using same variables.

 # Getting started

 ## Install Jen

+Download and install latest release from [github](https://github.com/Samasource/jen/releases/latest).

 ## Create git repo for templates/scripts

 Create a git repo to store all your templates and scripts, using the following structure:

+- `bin` (scripts common to all templates)
+- `templates`
+  - `TEMPLATE_NAME`
+    - `spec.yaml` (defines actions/steps/variables)
+    - `src` (template files to render, but this dir can be named whatever you want)
+    - `bin` (template-specific scripts)

+### Scripts `bin` directories and your `PATH`

+DevOps-oriented shell scripts can be packaged and distributed with your jen templates and can be either "shared" (all projects can use them, regardless of which template they use) or "template- specific" (only accessible when a specific template is used).

+When executing any action or shell command, jen always prepends your `PATH` env var with the template-specific `bin` directory, followed by the shared one.
+That means you can override shared scripts at the template level by redefining scripts with the same name as shared ones.

 ## Set Jen env vars

-- JEN_HOME: Directory where Jen will clone your templates git repo (defaults to `~/.jen`)
+- JEN_HOME: Local directory where jen will clone your templates git repo (defaults to `~/.jen`)
 - JEN_REPO: URL of your templates git repo to clone

 ## Creating a new project from a template